 Audit, Risk and Governance Committee

-Meeting to be held on Monday, 26th April 2021
+Meeting to be held on Monday, 25 April 2022

-Electoral Division affected: All
+Electoral Division affected: (All Divisions);

-The Council's Annual Governance Statement 2020/21 and Code of Corporate Governance 2021/22
+The Council's Annual Governance Statement 2021/22 and Code of Corporate Governance 2022/23

-Appendices A and B refer
+(Appendices 'A' - 'B' refer)

-Contacts for further information: Paul Bond, Head of Legal and Democratic Services, (01772) 534676 paul.bond@lancashire.gov.uk
+Contact for further information:

-Executive Summary

-The county council is required to produce and approve an Annual Governance Statement which will be included in its Annual Statement of Accounts for 2020/21.
-This year the Annual Governance Statement not only covers the governance arrangements as a result of responding to the coronavirus pandemic, but it will also include the Pension Fund Governance Statement as approved by the Pension Fund Committee.
+Paul Bond, Head of Legal, Governance and Registrars, Tel: 01772 534676 paul.bond@lancashire.gov.uk Executive Summary The county council is required to produce and approve an Annual Governance Statement which is included in its annual statement of accounts.
+For the financial year 2021/22 the Annual Governance Statement will again cover the governance arrangements put in place to respond to the coronavirus pandemic.
+A draft Annual Governance Statement is presented for the Committee's consideration at Appendix 'A'.
+However, the Annual Governance Statement will also include the Pension Fund Governance Statement once this is approved by the Pension Fund Committee.
+In addition, Full Council in July 2016 approved a new Code of Corporate Governance for the county council that reflected new guidance from the Chartered Institute of Public Finance and Accountancy (CIPFA) and the Society of Local Authority of Chief Executives (SOLACE).

-A draft Annual Governance Statement is presented for the committee's consideration at Appendix A.

-In addition, Full Council in July 2016 approved a new Code of Corporate Governance for the county council that reflected new guidance from the Chartered Institute of Public Finance and Accountancy and the Society of Local Authority of Chief Executives.
 Full Council also agreed that the Code would be reviewed on an annual basis.

-Therefore, the committee is asked to consider the updated Code of Corporate Governance and whether it wishes to recommend any changes to Full Council.

-The updated Code is presented for the committee's consideration at Appendix B.
+Therefore, the Committee is asked to consider the updated Code of Corporate Governance and whether it wishes to recommend any changes to Full Council.
+The updated Code of Corporate Governance is presented at Appendix 'B'.
+Recommendation The Committee is asked to:

-Recommendation

-The committee is asked to:

-- i) Consider and approve the draft Annual Governance Statement for 2020/21 for inclusion in the draft Statement of Accounts for 2020/21; - ii) Note that the Pension Fund Governance Statement, as approved by the Pension Fund Committee, will form part of the Annual Governance Statement and will be published in the draft Statement of Accounts for 2020/21;
+- i) Consider and approve the draft Annual Governance Statement for 2021/22 for inclusion in the council's statement of accounts; - ii) Note that the Pension Fund Governance Statement, as approved by the Pension Fund Committee, will form part of the council's Annual Governance Statement: